1. MTA Privacy Commitment

 Apart from the above disclosures, we will otherwise only use and disclose personal information with your consent (unless such uses and disclosures are required or permitted by law, including without limitation those prescribed by the APPs).

-When enrolling with MTA Group Training Scheme (GTS) you consent to MTA GTS using your personal information, such as your email address and mobile phone number, for direct contact purposes.
+As an apprentice enrolling with MTA Group Training Scheme (GTS) you consent to MTA GTS using your personal information, such as your email address and mobile phone number, for direct contact purposes.
 This includes sending you emails about your academic progress, compliance with study requirements or offers for further courses and services.
 We may share your information with other organisations when we are required to do so.
-This includes Department for Industry and Skills (DIS), Australian Skills Qualifications Authority (ASQA), National Centre for Vocational Education Research (NCVER).
+This includes Skills SA, Australian Skills Quality Authority (ASQA), Department for Education, and the National Centre for Vocational Education Research (NCVER).

 4. Storage and Security